lizthompson07/fisheriescape/README.md

 1. If you are using a local Sqlite database (i.e. this is the default configuration), be sure to run migrations before you get started: `python manage.py migrate`.
 1. Change directory to the root `dm_apps` folder (if not already there) and run the development server: `python manage.py runserver`

+### Collaborative workflow
+1. If you are reading this, your contributions and collaborations are welcomed :)
+1. Please do your work locally and make sure to pull regularly from `origin/master`
+1. When ready to merge your work, please be sure to run the projects unit tests before creating your merge request
+    1. if you are using windows, you can run the suite of test using the following batch file: `run_tests_in_windows.txt`
+1. Please do not create a merge request that has conflicts with the master branch, unless you specifically need help with dealing with any conflicting code.
+    1. in the case of the latter, please be sure to properly assign your merge request and add the appropriate comments